vitessio/website/content/en/docs/16.0/user-guides/configuration-basic/create-cell.md

 * If you configured a separate cell-specific topo, ensure that you can connect to it using the parameters in the cell information.
 * Ensure that the cell-specific topos are reachable from other cells.

-If you have VTAdmin running, open the VTAdmin application in your browser.
+Open the VTAdmin application in your browser.
 Go to Topology > View Topology Browsing to the cell information should look like this screenshot:

 ![cell-in-topo](../img/cell-in-topo.png)